Stuffed Acorn Squash

 Instructions

-- Preheat the oven to 400°F. Prepare the acorn squash by cutting it in half horizontally and scooping out the seeds.
-Brush all sides with oil and season with ½ teaspoon salt and ½ teaspoon pepper.
+- Preheat the oven to 400°F. Cut the acorn squash in half horizontally and scoop out the seeds.
+Brush all sides with olive oil and season with ½ teaspoon salt and ½ teaspoon pepper.
 Line a small sheet pan with parchment paper and place the squash cut side down.
-Bake until the flesh is soft and can be easily pierced with a fork, about 30 minutes.
+Bake until the flesh is soft and you can easily pierce it with a fork, about 30 minutes.

-- While the squash is roasting, heat a medium skillet to medium-high heat and add the walnuts.
-Dry toast them for about 2-3 minutes until browned and toasty.
+- While the squash roasts, heat a medium skillet to medium-high heat and add the walnuts.
+Dry toast them for about 2–3 minutes, until browned and toasty.
+Remove them from the skillet and set aside.

-- To the same skillet, add the 2 tablespoons of sun-dried tomato oil.
-Add onions and saute until soft and translucent, about 5 minutes.
-Add the garlic and saute another 1 minute until fragrant.
+- To the same skillet, add the sun-dried tomatoes with their oil.
+Add the onions and sauté until soft and translucent, about 5 minutes.
+Then, add the garlic and sauté until fragrant, about 1 minute.
 Add the chickpeas and cook until warmed through, about 3 minutes.
-Add the spinach, sun-dried tomatoes, cumin, remaining salt, and remaining pepper.
+Then, add the spinach, cumin, remaining salt, and remaining pepper.
 Pour the lemon juice on top and toss well to combine.

 - Flip the acorn squash over and spoon the filling evenly into the four squash halves.
-Place back in the oven for an additional 10 minutes, and serve warm.
+Place back in the oven for an additional 10 minutes, until warmed through.
+Serve warm.

 Notes